 For women with heavy menstrual bleeding due to von Willebrand disease, a brief period of treatment with tranexamic acid by mouth or intranasal desmopressin may decrease bleeding.
 Tranexamic acid may also be of use for patients with type 1 and type 2 VWD undergoing minor surgical procedures (eg, dental extraction, skin biopsy, excisional breast biopsy).

 Patients have easy bruising and purpura, usually mucosal, and rarely joint bleeding.

 Screening tests reveal a normal platelet count, normal INR, and sometimes a slightly prolonged PTT.

-Confirming tests include total plasma VWF antigen, VWF function (VWF ristocetin cofactor assay), and plasma factor VIII level.
+Confirming tests include total plasma von Willebrand factor (VWF) antigen, VWF function (VWF ristocetin cofactor assay), and plasma factor VIII level.